We know you're always looking for ways to improve your remote management experience, create stronger connections, and foster a thriving team dynamic.

 Doist is another remote-first company with teammates in 35 countries.
 They bring the whole company together once per year and organize mini-retreats as focused team meetings.
 For example, the marketing department going to Mexico City and the back-end team gathering in Paris.

 Stephanie Lee, Director of People Experience at Nansen, took 120 people from across the world to Bali earlier this year.
 She profoundly believes in the power of these retreats.
+Stephanie says that people who attended the retreat are much more likely to approach each other and connect for projects and collaboration.

 "If you can really set aside a big part of your employee experience budget to run a company retreat, the payoff is incredible." – Stephanie Lee, Director of People Experience at Nansen